 This means that they might include or support initiatives to reduce poverty, improve childhood education or provide clean water.

-Impact investing is where a company or investor is trying to have a positive, measurable environmental and social impact while making a profit.
+Impact investing is when a company or investor tries to have a positive, measurable environmental and social impact while making a profit.

 Impact investing is the most rigorous of all the potential ESG strategies as it seeks not just to do no harm but ensure it has a measurable positive impact.

 Impact investing is often considered to be more focused on solving environmental and social problems rather than trying not to make things worse.